toxaart/hierarchical_block_sparse_lib/README.md

 It has been used in conjunction with the Chunk and Tasks matrix library.

-The library is compeltely serial, but threading can be added using C++17 features if so desired.
+The library is serial, but multiplication is parallelized with OpenMP, can be also done by means of C++17.

 References:
 1. [Fast Multiplication of Matrices with Decay](https://arxiv.org/abs/1011.3534)